 “I think they’re carefully reviewing how they’re represented abroad, both diplomatically and in terms of their lobbying,” Hamparian told Foreign Lobby Report.
 “And I think they’re moving in the direction of a more incendiary approach.”

 The Livingston Group is no stranger to Azerbaijan, having represented the embassy in Washington from 2005 to 2009.
-The firm joins BGR Public Affairs and Stellar Jay Communications on the account, along with BGR subcontractor Baker Donelson.
+The firm joins BGR Government Affairs and Stellar Jay Communications on the account, along with BGR subcontractor Baker Donelson.

 “I think they’re moving in the direction of a more incendiary approach.”Aram Hamparian, executive director of the Armenian National Committee of America

 In recent weeks, Stellar Jay has pitched interviews with ambassador Elin Suleymanov to conservative outlets while framing Armenia as pro-Iran, despite Azerbaijan’s own energy ties to Tehran.
 On July 14, for example, Stellar Jay chief Jacob Kamaras pitched Suleymanov to the right-wing Washington Free Beacon with “a few angles below that could help you provide broader context in any story.”

 “Although Iran — which shares borders with both Armenia and Azerbaijan — claims a neutral position toward this conflict, Iranian trucks in April delivered fuel to Nagorno-Karabakh in what Azerbaijan described as a breach of that neutral stance,” Kamaras wrote.
 “There is also the matter of the deep ties between Iran and Armenia both economically and diplomatically, including Armenia’s role in helping Iran circumvent US and international sanctions.”